-The construction of immersive facilities using panel displays is often challenged by the absence of at least one surface, such as the ceiling, floor, or entrance, adversely affecting information coverage and general navigation capabilities.
-To solve for missing surfaces, Petkov et al. [41] have developed a conformal mapping approach that transforms scene geometries from a fully enclosed 6sided CAVE, with a cubical layout to any partial display configuration.
-Mathematically, a conformal map is an angle-preserving function that describes a mapping between two Riemannian surfaces such that the transformation preserves local shapes [46].
-However, when applied to a cylindrical facility, this method allocates disproportionate area ratios.
+The construction of immersive facilities using panel displays is often challenged by the absence of at least one display surface, such as the ceiling, floor, or entrance, adversely affecting information coverage and general navigation capabilities.
+To solve for missing display surfaces, Petkov et al. [38] have developed a conformal mapping approach that transforms scene geometries from a fully enclosed planar 6-sided CAVE, with a cubical layout, to any partial display configuration.
+Mathematically, a conformal map is an angle-preserving function that describes a mapping between two Riemannian surfaces such that the transformation preserves local shapes [43].
+However, when applied to a cylindrical facility, this method allocates disproportionate area ratios: the recovered ceiling and floor cover more of the scene in the Silo than the central cylinder region.
 To address this, we further optimize the final scene map by employing area-preserving optimal transformation mapping on the conformal map.
-An optimal transportation map transports a probability measure to another probability measure in the most economical way [47].
+An optimal transportation map transports a probability measure to another probability measure in the most economical way [44].
 Specifically, we calculate a composition of angle-preserving conformal and area-preserving optimal transport mapping to transforms the viewing directions from a closed capsule configuration (cylindrical middle section with two hemispherical ends) to the open-cylindrical Silo.